Dalberto

-Dalberto Luan Belo (born 15 September 1994), simply known as Dalberto, is a Brazilian professional footballer who plays as a forward for Super League club Arema.
+Dalberto Luan Belo (born 15 September 1994), simply known as Dalberto, is a Brazilian professional footballer who plays as a forward for Bruneian club DPMM FC of the Malaysia Super League.

 Club career

+Brazil

 Born in Bento Fernandes, Rio Grande do Norte, Dalberto started his career with América de Natal in 2013, after being approved on a trial.
 In early 2014, however, he was released after playing just one match for the first team, and subsequently represented Bonsucesso and São João da Barra.

 Ahead of the 2016 season, after nearly one year of inactivity, Dalberto joined Alecrim after a trial period.
 On 11 May of that year, he moved to ABC, and helped the club in their promotion to the Série B.

 In December 2017, after being ABC's top goalscorer in the second division, Dalberto agreed to a deal with Mirassol.
 He subsequently served loan stints at Londrina and Sampaio Corrêa, being rarely used in both stints; he then returned to Mirassol in for the 2016 Copa Paulista, but still rescinded his contract at the end of the year.

 On 20 December 2018, Dalberto was presented at Juventude.
-He helped the club in their promotion to division two, and moved to Série A side Chapecoense on loan the following 26 September.

-Dalberto made his top tier debut on 29 September 2019, starting in a 1–1 away draw against Athletico Paranaense but being replaced with only 11 minutes due to an injury.
+He helped the club in their promotion to division two, and moved to Série A side Chapecoense on loan in September 2019.
+Dalberto made his top tier debut on 29 September, starting in a 1–1 away draw against Athletico Paranaense but was replaced with only 11 minutes due to an injury.
+He managed 10 appearances with the Verdão as they suffered relegation to the Série B.

+After an impressive campaign back with Juventude in the 2020 Série B season, Dalberto was signed on loan by Sport Club do Recife and played 15 top-flight games with them as they managed to steer off relegation.
+He canceled the loan in order to move to Coritiba in a similar deal in April 2021.

+At the end of 2021, Maceió club side CSA welcomed Dalberto after the end of his contract with Juventude.
+The club struggled all season and by June, Dalberto had fallen out of favour with newly-appointed trainer Alberto Valentim who took over from Mozart, resulting in a transfer to Série C team Paysandu the following month.

+In only his sixth match for Paysandu on 27 August 2022 against former team ABC, Dalberto suffered a knee injury that forced him out of the game for nine months.
+He recovered well and stayed for another season until his release in November 2023, managing 15 appearances for the team from Pará state.